 More on New Zealand Travel

-This was the last section (number 9) of our New Zealand South Island round trip.
-You will find the other sections on my New Zealand category page:
+Mount Cook to Christchurch was the last section (number 9) of our New Zealand South Island road trip.
+You will find the other sections and the whole road trip itinerary on the road trip main page: